Overview of Banks in Norway

 - Motorbike Loans

 - Caravan Loans

-These are in line with to promote the fisheries industry which is high income generating for Norway.
+These are in line with to promotion of the fisheries industry which is a high income generating for Norway.

 As of March 2017, it had total assets of NOK 6.037 billion, Net Loans of NOK 4.953 billion and Deposits of NOK 4.953 billion.